530

 4

-Antonio Banfi was an Italian philosopher and senator.
+Antonio Banfi was an Italian philosopher and politician.
 He is also noted for founding the Italian philosophical school called critical rationalism.

 4

-Matteo Bandello was an Italian writer, soldier, Dominican friar and bishop, known mostly for his novellas.
+Matteo Bandello was an Italian writer, soldier, Dominican friar and bishop, best known for his novellas.
 His collection of 214 novellas made him the most popular short-story writer of his day.

 4

-Ferdinando Galiani was an Italian economist, a leading Italian figure of the Enlightenment.
-Friedrich Nietzsche referred to him as "a most fastidious and refined intelligence" and "the most profound,...
+Ferdinando Galiani, known in French contexts as Abbé Galiani, was an Italian economist, a leading Italian figure of the Enlightenment.
+Friedrich Nietzsche referred to him as "a most fastidious and...

 4